PANCHO7532/guanaco-webserver/README.md

 ### Bugs
 1) Parent directory actually goes to root instead of previous folder
 2) Range header may crash the server due to lack of error handling
-3) Media streaming returns an 239 byte content in Chromium based browsers (Chrome, Opera, etc)
+3) Media streaming returns an 239 byte content in Chromium based browsers (Chrome, Opera, etc) this surprisingly doesn't affect Firefox

 ### TO-DO
 1) Virtual Servers